 Magna hosted a festive Afternoon Tea on Wednesday 12 December in partnership with Rotherham’s Newman School with pupils serving up a selection of treats for teachers, parents and special guests including the Mayor and Mayoress of Rotherham.
 Whiston based Newman School is a community special school which offers a specialist range of provision to support children and young people with physical disabilities, medical needs and complex learning needs.
-Pupils have been working closely with Magna’s Head Chef Paul Childs to devise the special menu giving them real life work experience in a busy professional kitchen.
+Pupils have been working closely with Magna’s Head Chef Paul Childs to devise the special afternoon tea menu giving them real life work experience in a busy professional kitchen.

 A totally self-funded charity, Magna has been working with local schools and community groups to help give work experience opportunities across all areas of the organisation.